Bot Builder

 - I need to talk to a customer service rep

-#SproutTip: Include one Quick Reply button that says “Something Else” or “Other” to account for a user that has a question or request outside of your preset options.
+#SproutTip: Include one Quick Reply button that says “Something Else” or “Other” to account for a user that has a question or request outside your preset options.

-- Auto-Responses are custom responses that correspond to each Quick Reply.
+Auto-Responses are custom responses that correspond to each Quick Reply.
 Your chatbot will automatically respond with a unique response depending on which Quick Reply the user selects.

 - Example: User selects “My order was wrong” and receives the following reply from the chatbot: “Sorry to hear that!
 Type your order number or your email here and we will get that resolved as soon as possible.”